DragonBuild/dragon/README.md

 ## Summary

 DragonBuild is a python and bash based theos alternative.

 It uses configuration files instead of a confusing maze of Makefiles, and an entire project is configured from a single `DragonMake` file.

 **It can also compile a majority of theos projects without *any* extra work needed.**

+## Current State

+DragonBuild is currently "mildly stable."
+It'll have some bumps, especially on linux.

+DragonBuild also recently went through a major rewrite of the generator.
+As I only have one PC to test on, what works for me may not work on your machine.
+I'm always willing to get in touch and debug your issues.

 ## Table of Contents